brainCloud is very feature-rich, but it is impossible for a backend to provide every possible features.

 - Docker Registry - the registry to retrieve your docker image from.
 Currently only dockerhub is supported.

-- Docker Repo - the address of your docker image
+- Docker Repo - the address of your docker image.
+Important - if your image is not publicly available, you need to give dockerhub user

 - Exposed Ports - the ports that your image needs exposed, in the format: "80/tcp,888/udp"